ertugrulcetin/babylon-cljs/Readme.md

 ## Exploring the Demo

 As you interact with the 3D character controller, the rule engine processes various rules.
-The wrapper around `odoyle rules` assists in this, offering a seamless integration with BabylonJS in the ClojureScript environment.
+The wrapper around `O'Doyle rules` assists in this, offering a seamless integration with BabylonJS in the ClojureScript environment.

 Feel free to explore, tweak, and test different configurations to see how the system responds.